 - This is the first work to combine the worlds of IT, OT and IoT ransomware and to have a full proof-of-concept from initial access via IoT to lateral movement in the IT network and then impact in the OT network.
 Beyond just encryption, the proof-of-concept on IT equipment includes deployment of crypto miner software and data exfiltration.

 - The impact on OT is not limited to standard operating systems (e.g., Linux) or device types (e.g., building automation), does not require persistence or firmware modification on the targeted devices, and works at scale on a wide variety of devices impacted by TCP/IP stack vulnerabilities.

-This proof-of-concept, shown in the video below and detailed in the technical report, is a clear demonstration of how IoT and OT exploits can be combined with a traditional attack campaign.
+This proof-of-concept, shown in the video above and detailed in the technical report, is a clear demonstration of how IoT and OT exploits can be combined with a traditional attack campaign.
 It also shows that to mitigate this type of attack, organizations need solutions that allow for extensive visibility and enhanced control of all the assets in a network.

 Beyond demonstrating how an R4IoT attack works, the report shows that there are ways to mitigate both the likelihood and the impact of this type of incident on organizations, thus decreasing the overall risk that they face.
 Three important observations from our study of the ransomware threat landscape make mitigation of this threat possible across the NIST Cybersecurity Framework functions:

 - Identification and Protection are possible because hundreds of very similar attacks happen simultaneously.
 For instance, Conti had more than 400 successful attacks on U.S. and international organizations in 2021.
 That means it is possible to identify devices and vulnerabilities being actively exploited so their protection can be prioritized.

 - Detection is possible because most tools and techniques these actors use are well-known.
 We present the top tactics, techniques and procedures (TTPs) used by malware in 2021.